Mustache84/log_randomizer/README.md

-This script runs through a document and searches for variables, which are listed in the replace string towards the end It then replaces all variables with random selections from whatever list is being called for that variable.
+This script runs through a document and searches for variables, which are listed in the replace string towards the end.

+It then replaces all variables with random selections from whatever list is being called for that variable.

 Known variables with lists already created: